Bakkus - Earthfall / Theatre Chorea

 1994

-Stampede is a promenade piece looking at how crowds react during rioting.
-At what point are you prepared to declare yourself publicly?
-What would make you take to the streets?
-Performed in theatres and nightclubs Stampede included excerpts from a secret police manual about riot control, Terminator and interviews with the six performers about loss of control.
-A system of pressure pads allowed the audience to trigger recordings of different mind control techniques.
-A live video projection link provided surveillance of different areas of the space which, at times, was the only way to see the performance.
+Performed in theatre's and nightclubs, Stampede included excerpts from a secret police manual about riot control, excerpts from Terminator and interviews with the six performers about the loss of control.
+A system of pressure pads allowed the audience to trigger recordings of different mind control techniques during the performance.
+A live video projection link provided surveillance of different areas of the space, which at times, was the only way to see the performance.